cs4110/2018fa-web/src/syllabus.md

   - Create an account with your <code>netid&commat;cornell.edu</code> email address.
 You should already have access.
   - You're responsible for knowing everything that we post as notes there.
 Ignore announcements at your own risk.
 - Homework and grading happens on [CMS][].
+  - Submit your homework anonymously (don't put your name or NetID in the PDF).
 - There will be 9 one-week homework assignments.
   - You can work in pairs on homework if you like, in which case you'll write one submission together.
   - The deadline is always Wednesday night at 11:59pm.